 - An advanced digital signature, which is authenticated and certified by a legislated body, and required in a few very specific type of agreements.

-The concept of a digital signature goes back as far as 1976, although later refined standards emerged in 1984.
-Now millions of documents are signed globally using digital signatures, as the concepts become widely adopted.
+The concept of an e-signature goes back as far as 1976, although later refined standards emerged in 1984.
+Now millions of documents are signed globally using e-signatures, as the concepts become widely adopted.

-There are Four Major Benefits of Digital Signatures:
+There are Four Major Benefits of Electronic Signatures:

 - Efficiency: documents can be signed in an instant from anywhere in the World where there is an internet connection.
 All pages can be automatically initialled, and there is no need for witnesses.
 It’s customer friendly, allows for contracts to be signed sooner, booking revenue sooner.